 Dining halls are located on the first floor of the Z. A. Barron Student Union Building.
-The college outsources food services through Valley Foods Incorporated.
 To gain admittance, a residence hall student must present his/her student ID in order to eat any meal; and there are no exceptions to this rule.
 The college makes every effort to provide nutritious items on a daily basis in the college's dining hall.
 It is a requirement for all residence hall occupants to participate in dining hall services.
 The room and board fees that students are assessed cover the meal plan.
 Except on occasions when bag or box lunches are prepared, food is not to be taken from the dining area without prior permission from the Director of Student Engagement.
 Athletes are required to purchase a seven (7) meal plan.
-Non-athletes can purchase either a five (5) day or (7) day meal plan.
+Nonathletes can purchase either a five (5) day or (7) day meal plan.
 Hours for the college's dining hall are as follows: